TPM034A/Q2_2025/README.md

  * Open Anaconda Navigator:
     - (1) Go to “Home” in the left sidebar.
     - (2) In the scroll menu, select your newly created environment (e.g., tmp034a).
     - (3) Choose the interpreter of your preferences.
-Click on "install", and then "lunch".
+Click on "install", and then "launch".
 The course team suggest VS Code.
     ![Instructions for activating the new env](/assets/img_act_env.png)
 * If everything was installed properly, the interpreter of your preferences in now opening with the env we just created.